ballerina-platform/module-ballerinax-googleapis.gmail/README.md

    ./gradlew clean build -Pdebug=<port>
    ```

-6. To debug with Ballerina language:
+6. To debug with the Ballerina language:
    ```
    ./gradlew clean build -PbalJavaDebug=<port>
    ```

-7. Publish the generated artifacts to the local Ballerina central repository:
+7. Publish the generated artifacts to the local Ballerina Central repository:
     ```
     ./gradlew clean build -PpublishToLocalCentral=true
     ```

-8. Publish the generated artifacts to the Ballerina central repository:
+8. Publish the generated artifacts to the Ballerina Central repository:
    ```
    ./gradlew clean build -PpublishToCentral=true
    ```